SLNC-DIMP/Cinch/README.md

+As of December 1, 2018, we are no longer offering a hosted version of CINCH.
+You may still install it locally using the Github files.

 A project to develop a bulk download service to a central repository that will maintain original file timestamps, extract file level metadata, create file checksums and periodically validate checksums for continued file integrity.